tarunnewton/Deep-Scalable-Recommender-Systems-AWS/DSSTNE/DSSTNE_Walkthrough.md

 ## Running the recommender system

-Since, the required components are already incorporated into the instance, we can directly proceed to the implementation of the recommender system.
-For this example we will generate movie recommendations based on the [MovieLens](https://grouplens.org/datasets/movielens/) dataset.
+Since the required components are already incorporated into the instance, we can directly proceed to the implementation of the recommender system.
+For this example, we will generate movie recommendations based on the [MovieLens](https://grouplens.org/datasets/movielens/) dataset.

   - Download data from the URL